cchitsiang/awesome-stars/topics.md

 - [FredKSchott/snowpack](https://github.com/FredKSchott/snowpack) - ESM-powered frontend build tool.
 Instant, lightweight, unbundled development. ✌️
 - [react-native-community/hooks](https://github.com/react-native-community/hooks) - React Native APIs turned into React Hooks for use in functional React components
 - [concur/skipper](https://github.com/concur/skipper) - Skipper will command your fleet of k8s clusters
-- [nuxt/content](https://github.com/nuxt/content) - Write pages in markdown, use Vue components and enjoy the power of Nuxt Content.
-The files-based Headless CMS for modern websites.
+- [nuxt/content](https://github.com/nuxt/content) - The file-based CMS for your Nuxt application, powered by Markdown and Vue components.
 - [IRCraziestTaxi/typeorm-linq-repository](https://github.com/IRCraziestTaxi/typeorm-linq-repository) - Wraps TypeORM repository pattern and QueryBuilder using fluent, LINQ-style queries.
 - [scullyio/scully](https://github.com/scullyio/scully) - The Static Site Generator for Angular apps
 - [ddd-crew/ddd-starter-modelling-process](https://github.com/ddd-crew/ddd-starter-modelling-process) - If you're new to DDD and not sure where to start, this process will guide you step-by-step